 Hi, I’m Charlotte.
 I’m a 31 year old Brit, currently living in Dorset in the UK.
 By profession I’m a marine environmental consultant, but by passion I am a sports and adventure fiend, food and photo lover, and someone who loves to talk.
 I’ve always been a bit of a chatterbox, even when I was little, so I thought it was about time that I put the proverbial (cyber) pen to (cyber) paper and started sharing a little of my life with you all.

-My next adventure on the horizon is the Wadi Rum Ultra in October; a 5-stage, 260km race through Wadi Rum and the surrounding desert in Jordan.
-It’s a bit of a step up from the last stage race I did; 165km over 6 days in the Wahiba Sands in Oman.
+My most recent adventure was the Wadi Rum Ultra in October; a 5-stage, 260km race through Wadi Rum and the surrounding desert in Jordan.
+It was a bit of a step up from the last stage race I did; 165km over 6 days in the Wahiba Sands in Oman, but I loved it nonetheless.

 To me, things like this seem quite normal now – I am someone that thrives on a challenge, and the prospect of new adventures.
 That doesn’t mean to say I don’t get nervous about new things, but I firmly believe that if you don’t try something new, something that pushes you a bit, then you’ll never know what awesome stuff you’re missing out on.
 I’ve done sport since I was at school, so it seems only natural to me for this to be the area in my life that I focus my challenges on.